HarperDB/documentation/docs/developers/components/reference.md

 A Harper Extension is a extensible component that is intended to be used by other components.
 The built-in components [graphqlSchema](./built-in.md#graphqlschema) and [jsResource](./built-in.md#jsresource) are both examples of extensions.

-There are two key types of Harper Extensions: **Resource Extension** and **Protocol Extensions**.
-The key difference is a **Protocol Extensions** can return a **Resource Extension**.
+> As of Harper v4.6, a new Extension API has been introduced as a major overhaul of the previous API.
+The new API is designed to be more flexible, extensible, performant, and easier to use.
+It is recommended that all new extensions use the new API, and that existing extensions are migrated to the new API as soon as possible.
+The documentation for the legacy API is still available below in the [Legacy Extensions](#legacy-extensions) section.

 Functionally, what makes an extension a component is the contents of `config.yaml`.
-Unlike the Application Template referenced earlier, which specified multiple components within the `config.yaml`, an extension will specify an `extensionModule` option.

-- **extensionModule** - `string` - _required_ - A path to the extension module source code.
+Unlike the Application Template referenced earlier, which specified multiple components within the `config.yaml`, an extension must specify an `extensionModule` option.
+This must be a path to the extension module source code.
 The path must resolve from the root of the extension module directory.

 For example, the [Harper Next.js Extension](https://github.com/HarperDB/nextjs) `config.yaml` specifies `extensionModule: ./extension.js`.